-Students will get up close and hands on with live tide pool animals.
-Through the use of puppets and live animals, students will learn about the places animals live, their adaptations to intertidal life, and how our conservation actions can affect them.
+Students will get up close and hands-on with live tide pool animals.
+Through the use of puppets, live animals and discussion, students will learn about how these animals survive in their ever-changing habitat and how some simple actions can help protect them.

-Students will learn about th elife cycle of Seattle’s most iconic animal, the salmon.
-With the use of storyboards and interactive role-playing activities, students will explore salmon from egg to adult and discover how our conservation actions affect these amazing fish.
+Students will learn about the life cycle of Seattle’s most iconic animal, the salmon.
+With the use of storyboards and interactive activities, students will explore salmon from egg to adult and discuss the natural events and human actions that can affect these amazing fish.

 Discover the Seattle Aquarium with your students!
 Guide them through face-to-face interactions with marine animals as they explore the exhibits, from the cool waters of Puget Sound to the tropical coral reefs of the Pacific.
-Make sure to stop by our hands-on tide pools, interact with a diver at one of our interpretive shows, and visit our new harbor seal exhibit.
+Make sure to stop by our hands-on tide pools and interact with a diver at one of our interpretive shows.

-Students learn best about their local environment through hands-on experiences in the outdoors.
-Our seasonal field labs combine classroom training with the best of field science to foster student learning about the processes of nature in our local watershed and at the beach.
-In the 2013-2014 school year, we will be piloting several new field lab programs.
+Students learn best about their local environment through handson experiences in the outdoors.
+Our seasonal field labs combine classroom programming with a field experience to foster student learning in our local watershed or at the beach.